-Business lines of credit usually have higher credit limits than credit cards do, giving you more money to borrow.
+Business lines of credit usually have higher credit limits than credit cards, giving you more money to borrow.

 Again, this is a general rule―you might get approved for a very small line of credit or a big limit on a credit card.
 That said, you can easily find lines of credit with maximum credit limits in the millions of dollars, while most business credit cards top out at less than $100,000.

-In either case, your specific credit limit will depend on your lender and your borrower qualifications.
-But in most cases, lines of credit give you more money to work with than credit cards do.
+In either case, your specific credit limit will depend on your lender and borrower qualifications.
+But in most cases, lines of credit give you more money to work with than credit cards.

 After you get approved, you can start using your business credit card or revolving line of credit.
 At this point, some other differences will crop up.